DirkTorre/DirkTorre/README.md

     <td>Intern Bioinformatics</td>
   </tr>
   <tr>
     <td colspan="3">Group project.
 Made pollen detector recognize more allergens by extending an existing sequencing pipeline.
 The detection of allergens such as animal hairs is now possible.
 Studied on the job: Galaxy.
-I extended my experience with Python and Linux scripting.</td>
+Gained more experience: Galaxy, Python and Linux scripting.</td>
   </tr>
 </tbody>
 </table>